risocode/RISOCA/README.md

 *   **AI-Powered Scanning:** Uses Genkit and the Gemini AI model to accurately parse receipt data.
 *   **Telegram Integration:** Automatically sends scanned receipt details and images to a Telegram channel.
 *   **PWA Ready:** Installable on desktop and mobile devices for quick access.
 *   **Dashboard:** View a history of your scanned receipts and see a summary of your spending for the session.
+Data is persisted in your browser's local storage.
 *   **Dual Input:** Upload a receipt image or use your device's camera to capture one directly.
 *   **Responsive UI:** A clean, modern interface built with Next.js, ShadCN UI, and Tailwind CSS.